inadram/CrackingCode/src/main/Questions/README.md

    I gave him o(n^2) algorithm but he was not satisfied.[[ID19286747][107]]

-8.Give you an array which has n integers,it has both positive and negative integers.Now you need sort this array in a special way.After that,the negative integers should in the front,and the positive integers should in the back.Also the relative position should not be changed. eg. -1 1 3 -2 2 ans: -1 -2 1 3 2.
-  o(n)time complexity and o(1) space complexity is perfect.[[ID5201559730257920][108]]
+8. Give you an array which has n integers,it has both positive and negative integers.Now you need sort this array in a special way.After that,the negative integers should in the front,and the positive integers should in the back.Also the relative position should not be changed. eg. -1 1 3 -2 2 ans: -1 -2 1 3 2. o(n)time complexity and o(1) space complexity is perfect.[[ID5201559730257920][108]]

+9. There is an island which is represented by square matrix NxN.
+    A person on the island is standing at any given co-ordinates (x,y).
+He can move in any direction one step right, left, up, down on the island.
+If he steps outside the island, he dies.

+    Let island is represented as (0,0) to (N-1,N-1) (i.e NxN matrix) & person is standing at given co-ordinates (x,y).
+He is allowed to move n steps on the island (along the matrix).
+What is the probability that he is alive after he walks n steps on the island?

+    Write a psuedocode & then full code for function
+    " float probabilityofalive(int x,int y, int n) ".[[ID15556758][109]]